CribberSix/pygame-markdown/README.md

  ```Python
 md.display(surface, offset_X, offset_Y, width=-1, height=-1)
 ```

-Obligatory parameters:
 - `surface` - the pygame surface which the text is blitted on
-- `offset_X` - the offset of the textarea from the surface's left sided border
+- `offset_X` - the offset of the text from the surface's left sided border
-- `offset_Y`- the offset of the textarea from the surface's top border
+- `offset_Y`- the offset of the text from the surface's top border

-Optional parameters:
+Optional:
-- `width` - the width of the textarea  (if no width is supplied, the entire space starting from the x-coordinate to the right side of the supplied surface is used.)
+- `width` - the width of the textarea
-- `height` - the height of the textarea (if no height is supplied, the entire space starting from the y-coordinate to the bottom of the supplied surface is used.)
+- `height` - the height of the textarea

+If no width/height is supplied, the entire length starting from the x-/y-coordinate to the opposite side of the supplied surface is used.

 ----